 In 2013, LLTK worked with the Washington Department of Fish and Wildlife, Puget Sound Treaty Tribes, U.S. Geological Survey, and NOAA and UW scientists on a comprehensive research plan aimed at determining the causes of steelhead mortality in Puget Sound.
 A subset of the larger Salish Sea study, the plan consists of eleven studies—utilizing existing data, extensive field work, and new genetic analysis approaches—to be carried out in 2014 and 2015.

-The latest information regarding The Salish Sea Marine Survival Project was presented at the Salish Sea Ecosystem Conference in Seattle on May 1, 2014.
-LLTK Executive Director Jacques White, LLTK Program Manager Michael Schmidt, and Pacific Salmon Foundation CEO, Dr. Brian Riddell, made presentations on this important collaborative project.
+The latest information regarding The Salish Sea Marine Survival Project is regularly presented at regional, national and international conferences, is published in refereed scientific journals, and is making its way into management decisions for the Salish Sea.
+LLTK Executive Director Jacques White, LLTK Program Manager Michael Schmidt, and Pacific Salmon Foundation CEO, Dr. Brian Riddell, regularly give presentations on this important collaborative project.